 The solution is to sign up for a dental discount plan.
 Those can be used independently of insurance but also after the annual limit is reached.
 They allow you to save up to 60% on all dental procedures.
 You pay a monthly or yearly fee and have to visit in-network dentists.

 There are no yearly caps or paperwork.
 You don’t have to collect evidence that treatment was medically necessary.
-You can even use them on cosmetic procedures.
+You can even use them on cosmetic dental treatment.
 A lack of waiting periods means saving up from the day you sign up.

 Why is a root canal so expensive?